flxbe/asm-space-invaders/README.md

 ./scripts/create.sh
 ```

-You should now find the file `build/image.img`.
+You should create the file `build/image.img`.

 #### Execution
 As far as I know, the programm *should* be bootable from a floppy disk.
 I did not test this, though.